 WARNING !
 The syndicate's recourse against a co-owner at fault must, as a general rule, be preceded by a formal notice.
 Failing doing so, or a late mailing to the addressee, may result in the syndicate losing its recourse.

-Civil liability Civil liability Civil liability insurance of the co-owner Common portion Common portions for restricted use Contractual civil liability Damage Damages Deductible Extracontractual civil liability Fault Hot water tank Insurance Property and casualty insurer Reasonable deductible Washing machine Water damage
+Civil liability Civil liability Civil liability insurance of the co-owner Common portion Common portions for restricted use Contractual civil liability Damage Damages Deductible Demand letter Extracontractual civil liability Fault Hot water tank Insurance Lack of insurance Legal proceeding Person who is a member of a co-owner’s household Prejudice Property and casualty insurer Reasonable deductible Washing machine Water damages